History of Vietnam (1945–present): Socialist Republic (1976–1992)

 In 1976, Vietnam was officially unified and renamed the Socialist Republic of Vietnam (SRVN), with its capital in Hà Nội.
 The unified regime was dominated by holdovers from the North, and the flag and anthem of North Vietnam became the flag and anthem of unified Vietnam.

 The Vietnamese Communist Party dropped its front name "Labor Party" and changed the title of First Secretary, a term used by China, to General Secretary, used by the Soviet Union, with Lê Duẩn as general secretary.
 The Viet Cong was dissolved.
 The Party emphasized development of heavy industry and collectivization of agriculture.
 Over the next few years, private enterprises were seized by the government and their owners were often sent to the New Economic Zones—a communist euphemism for a thick jungle—to clear land.
 The farmers were coerced into state-controlled cooperatives.
 Transportation of food and goods between provinces was deemed illegal except by the government.
 Within a short period of time, Vietnam was hit with severe shortages of food and basic necessities.
-The Mekong Delta, once a world-class rice-producing area, was threatened with famine.
+Due to a combination of factors including trade embargoes, exceptional floods, material shortages and peasant resistance, the Mekong Delta, once a world-class rice-producing area, was threatened with famine.
 During the mid-1980s, inflation reached triple figures.

 In foreign relations, the SRVN became increasingly aligned with the Soviet Union by both joining the Council for Mutual Economic Assistance (Comecon), and signing a Friendship Pact, which was in fact a military alliance.
 Tension between Vietnam and China mounted together with China's rivalry with the Soviet Union and conflict erupted with Cambodia, China's ally.
 Vietnam was also subject to trade embargoes by the U.S. and its allies.

 The SRVN government implemented a Stalinist dictatorship of the proletariat in the South as they had done in the North.
 The security apparatus network (Công An: literally "Public Security", a communist term for the security apparatus) controlled every aspect of people's lives.
 Censorship was strict and ultra-conservative, with most pre-1975 works in the fields of music, art, and literature being banned.
 All religions had to be re-organized into state-controlled churches.
 Any negative comments toward the Party, the government, Uncle Ho, or anything related to Communism might earn the person the tag of Phản Động (Reactionary), with consequences ranging from being harassed by police, expelled from school or workplace, to being sent to prison.
 Nevertheless, the Communist authorities failed to suppress the black market, where food, consumer goods, and banned literature could be bought at high prices.
 The security apparatus also failed to stop a nationwide clandestine network of people trying to escape the country.
 In many cases, the security officers of entire districts were bribed and even got involved in organizing the escape schemes.